foreverjun/fp2021/Bash/README.md

         - `for` (two syntactic variants, without positional parameters)
         - `if`, `case`
         - `((...))`
-- Functions (two syntactic variants; with recursion)
+- Functions (with recursion)
+    - Because of `{ ... }` not being supported, function body may contain a simple command
 - Variables and parameters (without positional and special parameters)
 - Expansions
     - Brace expansion